 The Human–AI Semantic Declaration Interface

-Most AI systems today begin reasoning immediately after receiving a prompt.
-The system attempts to infer meaning from natural language and then generate responses based on probabilistic interpretation.
+Most current AI systems begin reasoning immediately after receiving a prompt.

 • ambiguous intent